2320sharon/CoastSeg/docs/roadmap.md

 b) Improved imagery: the goal is to use ML to enhance imagery, where possible.
 Key goals include 1) image super-resolution, 2) image inpainting, and 3) automated image registration

-c) Additional image sources.
-The initial focus will be on integrating with Planet Labs' Planetscope (3-m) imagery

 A major goal is to incorporate more data-driven approaches to shoreline detection using Machine Learning sub-components.
 We track progress using the [project board](https://github.com/orgs/Doodleverse/projects/5/views/2) and in [issues](https://github.com/Doodleverse/CoastSeg/issues).
 If you have an idea for a new feature not listed here, please get in touch!

 #### Major features: